Trade directory · Ketchikan metro · Alaska

 Inspection Schedule

-Rough-in inspection before covering wiring, final inspection before energizing.
-Schedule 48 hours in advance.
-Additional inspections for service upgrades and commercial work.
+Rough-in inspection before covering work, final inspection before energizing.
+Schedule 48 hours in advance with city building department.

 §4